 What size is best for a portable speaker?

-Key considerations when purchasing Bluetooth speakers
+Key considerations when purchasing the best Bluetooth speakers!

 Just so you know our though process when putting together this list you should probably know what we consider to be important factors in the buying process.
 I have had plenty of travel speakers over the years and have a well defined idea of what I think makes the best one.
 What might be best for you could be completely different but here are some key areas to consider before you buy.